What is the Patient Visibility setting?

 We strongly advise you to read the whole of this article and ensure that you fully understand the implications of changing this setting before you choose “Visible to responsible user”

-This functionality is intended specifically for organisations that operate an agency-style model where patients are linked to a “responsible” clinician.
-Using this setting will mean that only the responsible clinician (and the Site Admin) will be able to see data relating to the patient.
+The 'Visible to responsible user' functionality is intended specifically for organisations that operate an agency-style model where patients are linked to a “responsible” clinician or multiple "responsible" clinicians.
+Using this setting will mean that only the responsible clinician(s), and the Site Admin, will be able to see data relating to the patient.

-You should not use this setting if you want to share records between users.
+You should not use this setting if you want to share records between all users.
 Turning it on and making a user responsible for a specific patient will make that patient invisible to all other users on the system, except the Site Admin.
 The unintended consequences of this action might include: duplication of records and concerns raised by staff that they can no longer see a record.

 Site Administrators can change this centrally by going to Settings -> General and scrolling to How do you manage your customers?: